sluu99/csprog/01-the-basics.md

 ### 1.1.4 Code explanation
 For now, you can just focus on the 3 lines of code that start with `Console`.
 The code surrounding them will be explained to you in later lessons.

-As you might have guessed, the first two lines displays "Hello world!" and the current date time to the console windows.
+As you might have guessed, the first two lines display "Hello world!" and the current date time to the console windows.
 Notice the `{0}` on the second line actually displays the value provided by `DateTime.Now`.
 There will be more of how `{0}` works in other examples.

 The third line of code pauses the program until the user presses a key.
 Without this line, you won't be able to see the console window; the program would simply writes text to the console and quits immediately.